pkasante/Matlab/README.md

 # Matlab
-This contains some matlab codes I have written
+This repository contains some matlab codes I have written over the years.